 Overall I would budget approximately $30.00 per day for backpacking Koh Phangan to stay on the safe side.
 This will allow you a decent bed to sleep in, a few beers, and a couple of restaurant meals to keep you energized.
 Though if you are planning to go hard-partying you will need to add an extra $20.00 or so onto this budget to also for drinks and entry fees.

-Where To Stay In Koh Phangan?
+Where To Stay While Backpacking Koh Phangan

 When deciding where to stay in Koh Phangan you really need to figure out what kind of traveler you are.
-This is because of different areas of the island sort of cater to different types of tourists.
+This is because different areas of the island sort of cater to different types of tourists.

 Had Rin: If you’re keen on a party this is the place to be.
 Home to a few different hostels this beachside spot is a top hit with backpackers.
 Even when the full moon party is not on you can find fire shows and other parties going on.